 Class 3: News items

-Guides to accessing home learning, by Mr Wright
+Opportunity to collect home learning pack 2, by Mr Wright

 Class 3: Gallery items